-The Agency completed the new library/civic building in FY16-17 and sold the old civic block properties to a private developer to construct a new apartment building with retail/commercial shops on the ground floor.
-For more detailed information on the Agency's capital assets activity refer to Note (5) of the Notes to Basic Financial Statements.
+The Agency paid for final expenses related to the new library/civic building that was completed in FY16-17.
+Upon completion of capital projects the assets are transferred from the URA to the City.
+For more detailed information on the Agency's capital assets activity refer to Note (4) of the Notes to Basic Financial Statements.

 No new debt was issued in the current year.
-For more detailed information on the Agency's debt and amortization terms refer to Note (6) of the Notes to Basic Financial Statements.
+For more detailed information on the Agency's debt and amortization terms refer to Note (5) of the Notes to Basic Financial Statements.